-How do I know what Kanopy films we have access to now?
+What Kanopy films do we have access to now?

 You have two options:

-- When you are doing a search or browsing in Kanopy, the films we have leased appear at the top, and the films you can request appear at the bottom of the page in a “videos you can request for your library” section.
+- When you are doing a search or browsing in Kanopy, the films we have leased appear at the top and are playable.
+The films you can request appear at the bottom of the page in a “videos you can request for your library” section.

 What can I request from Kanopy?